guilhemmarchand/nmon-for-splunk/docs/introduction.rst

 * The Nmon core application contains all the views, data models, configurations and related objects
 * The TA-nmon which is the technical addon for the Nmon Performance application contains binaries and scripts to manage the nmon data
 * The TA-nmon once installed starts immediately to collect and transforms nmon performance and configuration data
-* The default configuration indexes data into the "nmon" index
+* The default configuration indexes data into the "nmon" index (by default)

 *********************
 Splunk Data structure